Pylons/pyramid/docs/narr/commandline.rst

 .. note:: ``$VENV/bin/`` is a convention we use to simplify Pyramid documentation.
     It represents the ``bin`` directory in a virtual environment, where ``$VENV`` is an environment variable representing its path.
-    See :ref:`installing_unix` and :ref:`venv-bin-pip-vs-source-bin-activate` for more information.
+    See :ref:`installing_unix` and :ref:`Why use $VENV/bin/pip instead of source bin/activate, then pip <venv-bin-pip-vs-source-bin-activate>` for more information.

 .. index::